EddSJ/cse210-04/greed/README.md

 # Greed
 This is a game where you choose when you are done.
-Collect as many gems (stars) as possible to earn points.
+Collect as many gems (*) as possible to earn points.
 Watch out for rocks (o), they will take points away.

 ## Rules
 ---
-Gems (stars) and rocks (o) will randomly fall from the top of the screen.
+Gems (*) and rocks (o) will randomly fall from the top of the screen.
 You, the player (#), can move left or right along the bottom of the screen.
 If you 'catch' a gem, you earn points.
 If, however, you 'catch' a rock, you lose points.
 The game will continue until you close the window.

 ## Getting Started
 ---